How to choose a Wedding Photographer?

 · Ask for testimonials or even ask to be put in touch with previous clients and contact them directly for their thoughts.
 A good photographer will have no problem with this.

 · Does the photographer know your venue and worked there (or somewhere similar) before?
-It’s not necessarily a deal breaker but an outdoor summer wedding is very different to photograph than a winter church wedding with a reception in a dark and moody hotel.
+It’s not necessarily a deal breaker but an outdoor summer wedding is very very different to photograph than a winter church wedding with a reception in a dark and moody hotel.

 · Your photographer should be experienced and competent with all light conditions at different locations, during the day and evening.